top of page

 Collinsville Redevelopment Company has formally submitted its site plan application as it looks to revitalize the historic Collins Co. complex in Collinsville.

-A public hearing is anticipated for the evening of Oct 16 but that is not official until legal notices are filed.
+A public hearing is scheduled for the evening of Oct 16.

 Lisa and Merritt Tilney, daughters of complex owner “Rusty” Tilney are looking to remediate the site, update its infrastructure, raze some dilapidated structures, renovate some 20 buildings and construct three new structures in a mixed-use plan that includes uses such as light industrial, retail, office and housing.